kubestellar/kubestellar/docs/content/direct/architecture.md

 notifying about workload object events.

-The architecture and the event flow of the code for create/update object events is illustrated in Figure 3 (some details might be omitted to make the flow easier to understand).
+The architecture and the event flow of the code for create/update object events is illustrated in Figure 3 (some details are omitted to make the flow easier to understand).

 ![Figure 3 - Binding Controller](./images/binding-controller.svg)